 Official HELCOM oil drift forecasting system developed and administrated by SMHI (Swedish Meteorological and Hydrological Institute), DCOO (Defence Center for Operational Oceanography, Denmark) and BSH (Federal Maritime and Hydrographic Agency, Germany).

-Seatrack Web is a user-friendly system for forecasts and backtracking of drift and spreading of oil, chemicals, algae and substances in water in the Gulf of Bothnia, the Gulf of Finland, the Baltic Sea, the Sounds, Kattegat, Skagerack and eastern part of the North Sea (out to 3° E).
+Seatrack Web is a user-friendly system for forecasts and backtracking of drift and spreading of oil, chemicals, algae and substances in water in the Gulf of Bothnia, the Gulf of Finland, the Baltic Sea, the Sounds, Kattegat, Skagerack, the North Sea and most part

 Some illustrations of SeaTrackWeb: